lengfeld/subpatch/README.md

 * automatically resolve dependencies onto other layers (Core feature of package managers)

-For the technical comparision of the tools add
+For the technical comparisons of the tools add
 * the programming language
 * the start of development